Create the Redirect URL and Square Authorization Page URL

 ), require multiple permissions.
 Each endpoint in the Square API Reference lists the permissions required to call it.
 The OAuth Permissions Reference lists all the permissions and the APIs and endpoints they apply to.

-If you do not set a scope (not recommended), the default is the following:
+If you don't set a scope (not recommended), the default is as follows:

 MERCHANT_PROFILE_READ